IntelLabsEurope/infrastructure-repository/README.md

 # Infrastructure Repository

-The infrastructure repository is a tool that provides infrastructure related information collected from Openstack and Opendaylight.
+The infrastructure repository is a tool that provides infrastructure related information collected from OpenStack and OpenDaylight.
 This subsystem is comprised of three key elements:

 * EPA controller
 * EPA Agent